 - Students sponsored for a course lasting longer than 12 months will not be prevented from being eligible for the Graduate route as a result of any remote learning that took place either in the UK or outside the UK between the period of 24 January 2020 and 27 September 2021, or any remote learning which already took place or will take place outside the UK between 27 September 2021 and 30 June 2022 whilst holding a Student visa.

-Can my dependants apply under the Graduate Route?
+Can my dependants apply under the Graduate route?

-Can I study on a Graduate Visa?
+Can I study on a Graduate visa?

-How do I apply for a Graduate Visa?
+How do I apply for a Graduate visa?

 For guidance on how to apply for the Graduate visa and the documents you will need during your application, visit the Graduate visa webpages.

-- There are currently no requirements to show a specific amount of money in your bank account to cover living costs for applicants under this visa route - which is different to the Student Visa.
+- There are currently no requirements to show a specific amount of money in your bank account to cover living costs for applicants under this visa route - which is different to the Student visa.

 Important to know:

-Guidance for those with dependants
+Guidance for those with dependents

-I have further questions/ need further support
+I have further questions/need further support

 Further resources about the Graduate Route: